chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 ### Supplier-Initiated Cancellation

-Supplier can initiate cancellations for example in case an excursion cannot take place due to weather conditions, a flight is cancelled, a hotel is overbooked or damaged due to disasters, etc. We will extend this section in the future to include alternatives, so that instead of cancelling the service a modification to alternatives can be offered.
+Supplier-initiated cancellations can occur, for example, when an excursion cannot take place due to weather conditions, when a flight is cancelled, or when a hotel is overbooked or damaged by disasters.
+We will extend this section in the future to include alternatives, so that instead of cancelling the service a modification to alternatives can be offered.

 When a supplier initiates a cancellation, the process is completely mirrored, except for the finalization, which is always initiated by the supplier upon the